Booking Onboard Activities On Your Disney Cruise

 First Things First: Your Balance Must Be Paid in Full

 Before your booking window will unlock, your cruise must be paid in full.
-Even if your Castaway Club status gives you an early booking date, the system won’t allow reservations until your balance is cleared.
+Even if your Castaway Club status gives you an early booking date, the system won’t allow reservations until your balance is zero.

 If you’re close to your booking window and unsure about your payment status, now is the time to double‑check.